kontakta39/BookWebStore-ASP.NET-Core/README.md

 ## 🔑 Default Admin Account

-**Note:** By default, the project comes with a pre-configured administrator account for local development and testing:
+**Note:** By default, the project comes with a pre-configured administrator account:

 - **Username:** Admin
 - **Email:** admin@example.com